cb0n3y/ops-to-devops/lab/certificates/CKA/RBAC/README.md

 </details>

-**Exercise 10**: Advanced Role with Multiple Resources and APIGroup
+## Exercise 10: Advanced Role with Multiple Resources and APIGroup

 - Create a namespace called security.
 - Create a service account called sec-auditor in the security namespace.